Read Smith’s UPDATED plans as of August 5, 2020,

 - Adobe can also help crop out notes or shading at the margins of documents.
-Go to “View”, “Tools”, “Pages” and then “Crop”.
-Then take your cursor and click on a corner of the page then hold down the cursor and create box highlighting the text you want to keep.
-When you unclick the box should remain, then double click inside box, a “Set Page Boxes” will open up and select “OK” at the bottom right (you can also crop multiple pages from this screen).
+Go to “View,” “Tools,” “Pages,” and then “Crop."
+Then take your cursor and click on a corner of the page.
+Hold down the cursor and create a box highlighting the text you want to keep.
+When you unclick the box should remain, then double click inside the box.
+A “Set Page Boxes” will open up and select “OK” at the bottom right (you can also crop multiple pages from this screen).

 Library Scanners for Better PDF Creation

 The new Scannx scanners in the library can create PDFs by selecting to create “Searchable PDF” in the settings before you start scanning.

 You can scan two pages of a book at once but can vertically split each page after each scan for better accessibility.